Make-A-Wish Australia wish kid Hannah sat with a pet

 "She has been strong since she was born.
 It's impossible not to be strong and brave to get through what she has."

-Emma said Hannah was an "absolute firecracker" and her family wouldn't be the same without her.
+Emma said Hannah is an "absolute firecracker" and her family wouldn't be the same without her.
 "Sometimes you get thrown a lot (in life), but seven years on she's kicking goals," she said.

 "Everyone who meets her remembers her, that smile.
 She's a very determined little kid.
 People don't forget Hannah very quickly."